HT0710/Receipt-Information-Extraction/README.md

 - -g: Which gpu to run | 0 for cpu | -1 for all (Default: -1)
 - -mp: Maximum of cpu can use | -1 for 80% of your cpu (Default: -1)

-Note: Max 100% your cpu may run out of memory or worst crash your system
+Caution: Using 100% of your cpu may crash your system!

 **Example:**
 ```bash